xiaobaidadada/filecat/README.md

 FileCat is a web-based server management platform that provides file management, large-scale log viewing, remote terminal access, process monitoring, and various network proxies including VPN, SSH, RDP, HTTP, and TCP.

-❌ Mac Sys not supported yet , Windows \ Linux Sys is supported
+❌ Mac Sys not supported yet , Windows \ Linux Sys is supported, But it can be run on Mac using Docker.
 ## 安装方式 / Installation
  ### 1. Npm
 `npm install -g filecat --registry https://registry.npmmirror.com `